 Most of my career has been in the UK.
 But having spent four of the last five years in such conversations in the USA, criss-crossing the vast country from deep conservative to deep liberal territory, I see the political lines in the UK now re-drawn on ones that more closely resemble the US.
 To over-simplify; less about democratic socialism or free-market capitalism and who in society they work more and less in favour of, and more about traditional definitions of liberalism and conservatism.

 While the distance in understanding and co-operation between the left and right in America is regrettable and by all means still avoidable in the UK, it is not the entire story.
 Travelling through 18 states I met so many different people who wanted something similar – to build a future together with their communities through mutual support.
-The right wanted to do this without being hindered by what they saw as the draining interference of big government.
-The left wanted to do this without being hindered by what they saw as the exploitative forces of big corporations.
+The right envisioned prosperity through independence without being hindered by what they saw as the draining interference of big government.
+The left wanted prosperity through equity without hinderance or exploitation from corporations so big they skew the actions of the state.
 A conservative family I met in rural North Carolina would use almost identical language to describe the same desire as the liberal Millennials I met in downtown Portland.

 I always felt welcome with every threshold I crossed.